BOBBY BEARING

 In the land of Technofear, mothers tell their baby Ball Bearings fearsome tales about the perilous Metaplanes.
 They say that unless they're good little Bearings the monsters from the Metaplanes will come and get them in their sleep.
 Most young Bearings listen to this story with wide eyes and heed what their parents have told them, but occasionally the odd rebellious Bearing decides that he or she knows best and goes out to explore.

-In all fairness, Bobby Bearing and his brothers were very obedient children were very obedient children until Cousin Nasty came to stay.
+In all fairness, Bobby Bearing and his brothers were very obedient children until Cousin Nasty came to stay.
 He convinced the younger Bearing brothers that the Metaplanes were quite harmless and suggested a little sortie.
 However, the stories about the Metaplanes were not pure fiction and the Bearing brothers, together with their cousin, disappeared without trace.
-Being the eldest in the family Bobby must venture into the Metaplanes himself and try and rescue his relatives before it's too late.
+Being the eldest in the family Bobby must venture into the Metaplanes himself and try and rescue his relatives before it’s too late.

 The Metaplanes are inhabited by a race of mutant bearings - fearsome black spheres with huge teeth.
 Their idea of fun is to prey upon innocent bearings and do nasty things to them.
 Bobby soon discovers this for himself as he roams around the 3D maze that makes up the Metaplanes.
 The Black Bearings are very possessive about their property and get quite vicious.
 They jump out from dark corners and stun our hero into seeing stars.